Germany’s Merz elected chancellor in second round vote

 Merz received 325 votes in the second round of voting on Tuesday.

-He needed a majority of 316 out of 630 votes in a secret ballot but only received 310 votes in the first round – well short of the 328 seats held by his coalition.
+He needed a majority of 316 out of 630 votes in a secret ballot, but only received 310 votes in the first round, well short of the 328 seats held by his coalition.

+After the vote, the 69-year-old headed to the nearby Bellevue Palace to be formally nominated by President Frank-Walter Steinmeier.
+Later, Merz will return to the historic Reichstag building in the heart of Berlin to take the oath of office to become Germany’s 10th chancellor since the end of World War Two.

-Merz’s conservative alliance of CDU and Christian Social Union (CSU) had topped the polls in the national elections in February with 28.5 percent of the vote, but it still required at least one coalition partner to form a majority government.
+Merz-led conservative alliance of the Christian Democratic Union (CDU) and the Christian Social Union (CSU) had topped in the national elections in February with 28.5 percent of the vote, but it still required at least one coalition partner to form a majority government.

-On Monday, the CDU/CSU reached an agreement with the centre-left Social Democratic Party (SPD), which secured 16.4 percent in the elections after the collapse of Olaf Scholz’s government last year.
+On Monday, the CDU/CSU reached an agreement with the SPD, which secured 16.4 percent in the elections after the collapse of Olaf Scholz’s government last year.

 Their agreement has mapped out plans to revive growth, such as reducing corporate taxes and lowering energy prices.
 It is also promising strong support for Ukraine as it battles to repel Russia’s invasion, and higher military spending.

-The new chancellor’s in-tray would also include the Trump administration’s confrontational trade policy and domestic issues, such as the rise of the far-right, anti-immigrant party.
+The new chancellor’s in-tray would also include the Trump administration’s confrontational trade policy and domestic issues, such as the rise of the far-right, anti-immigrant party Alternative for Germany (AfD).

 Germany, the most populous member state of the 27-nation European Union, has the continent’s biggest economy and serves as a diplomatic heavyweight.